Last Updated on 7 January 2026 by Cycloscope

 - Width: 460mm

-Best Handlebars for Heavy Loaded Touring
+Best Handlebars for Heavy-Loaded Touring

-Multi-seasonal bike touring often requires a lot of gear, making the bike unstable and challenging to control.
-If you plan on carrying a lot of weight, consider wider handlebars that help to ensure you stay upright and on track.
+If you plan to carry a lot of weight, consider wider handlebars to help ensure you stay upright and on track.

 7. Jones H-Bar Loop